aquasarus/Starfield-Interactive-Smart-Slate/README.md

     - Some prefilled default data will inevitably contain errors.
 They will be fixed via backwards-compatible app updates.
     - You may, of course, edit the DB file directly.
 I only recommend this if you know how SQLite works and how it can affect app compatibility.
 You could permanently break your app state by doing this.

+## Regarding App Updates
+- Updates are manual at the moment.
+The app will not connect to the internet to check or install anything.
+- To install an update, simply download the latest version.
+- Since your survey data is stored in a user-specific folder (see above), the new version will not wipe your data.

 ## Upcoming Features
 - **Storing screenshots/photos for your fauna/flora.**
 - **Cataloging planet/moon traits.** I need to work on obtaining a comprehensive list of traits first.